Cisco Umbrella S3 Log Forwarding RemovalUpdated Oct 30, 2023

-Identify the S3LogForward stack that is dedicated to Cisco Umbrella log forwarding.
-This stack was given a unique label upon creation, such as “Cisco-umbrella-logging.”
-The S3LogForward stack description shown in CloudFormation is similar to
+S3LogForwardstack that is dedicated to Cisco Umbrella log forwarding.
+This stack was given a unique label upon creation.
+For example,

 Arctic Wolf Networks: Configure forwarding logs stored in S3.

-Note: This stack is not the CloudTrail base stack, which usually has a variation of “Arctic Wolf” in its name.
-The CloudTrail base stack has seven nested stacks, which are shown as
+Note: This stack is not the CloudTrail® base stack, which usually has a variation of

 Note: The S3 bucket dedicated to Cisco Umbrella log forwarding no longer receives logs, but is still available for auditing purposes.
-If you have no further use for this S3 bucket or the data it contains, you may delete this S3 bucket.
-See Working with buckets in the Amazon S3 User Guide for instructions.
+If you have no more use for this S3 bucket or the data it contains, delete this S3 bucket.
+See Working with buckets for more information.